robertpiosik/CodeWebChat/README.md

 - Yuanbao
 - Z

-Chat-initializing interactions in the chatbot interface are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).
+Interactions of submitting the message in the chatbot interface are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).

-> <small>**Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
-Changes integration process uses clipboard-stored chat response text.</small>
+> <small>**Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original copy to clipboard button present under all responses.
+Changes integration process reads clipboard text.</small>

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

-Anything CWC can do in the connected browser, it can do calling a model provider directly in the editor.
-Get started with a generous free tier from Google via [AI Studio / API Keys](https://aistudio.google.com/api-keys).
+Anything CWC can do in the connected browser, it can do calling a model provider of choice directly in the editor.
+Get started with a generous free tier from Google via [AI Studio -> API Keys](https://aistudio.google.com/api-keys).

 **🛠️ Edit Context** \
 Modify, create or delete files based on natural language instructions.